Zigamo/intro-to-code-js/notes/03-methods-functions-notes.md

 - A `return` statement which ends function execution and specifies a value to be returned, even if the value is `undefined`.
   - Returning a value is not the same as logging a value.
   - A returned value can be stored and re-used elsewhere versus a logged value which just appears in the terminal to show you the selected value.
-  - Return statments are typically placed at the end of a branch of your function's control flow.
+  - Return statements are typically placed at the end of a branch of your function's control flow.
   - You can also use a return to interrupt the block of code and immediately break out of a function.
   - You can also return functions from functions (closures)